I have a few favorite nurse essentials that I keep with me each day I go to work.

 #5.
 Apple Watch

 Comfortable under scrub t-shirts are great because it can get cold in the hospital.
 This brand is especially great because they have thumb holes in the sleeves.
-I have them in multiple colors and I have several so that I always have a clean one to put on under my scrubs.
+I have several so that I always have a clean one to put on under my scrubs.

 #9.
 Nursing Work Bag